 14. Side Part Blunt Cut

 The side part is one of the most flattering partings.
-It can be created subtly, or you can opt for a deep part.
-The appeal of this parting is that it complements most face shapes and can highlight the features; it can also be created on hair of all textures and different cuts.
+It can be created subtly or opt for a deep side part.
+The appeal of this parting is that it complements most face shapes and can highlight the features; it can also be created on all hair of all textures and hair types.
 Blunt cuts can feel very structured, and the side part can create a balance and soften the cut.

 15. Shoulder Length Blunt Cut